MaKhandare/MatCal/README.md

 **A minimalist calendar for Android.**

 Recently I switched to GrapheneOS.
-And as it turns out, it does not ship with a built-in calendar app, so I created MatCal as both a personal learning project and a practical solution.
+And as it turns out, it does not ship with a built-in calendar app.
+So I created MatCal as both a personal learning project and a practical solution.
 The goal is to provide a lightweight, functional, and system-native calendar experience without compromising privacy.

 ## Features